tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 └─$
 {% endhighlight %}

-If we try to navigate to [http://10.10.10.81](http://10.10.10.81) in a browser, we are redirected [http://forum.bart.htb](http://forum.bart.htb).
+If we try to navigate to [http://10.10.10.81](http://10.10.10.81) in a browser, we are redirected to [http://forum.bart.htb](http://forum.bart.htb).
 However, our browser won't be able to find a host for this domain since it can not find any related DNS record which resolves to an IP address.

 ![forum.bart.htb](/assets/{{ imgDir }}/forum.bart.htb.png)

-We can add the domain name `forum.bart.htb` to our `/etc/hosts` file and try again.
+We can add the domain name `forum.bart.htb` to our `/etc/hosts` file to ensure that this domain resolves to the IP address of the target host.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]